composr-ecosystem/composr/_tests/codechecker/readme.txt

 Here are some checks other linters do which we do not do (no duplication of remarks across projects, written in tool quality order)...

 PhpStorm's Code Inspector:
- - "Unreachable statement" (Reason: often caught between a rock and a hard place with these, e.g. other lint checks for 'break' always being defined, or other lints insist on 'return' being defined yet a code path exits; the CQC only checks if you have code after an actual 'return' statement)
+ - "Unreachable statement" (Reason: Often caught between a rock and a hard place with these, e.g. other lint checks for 'break' always being defined, or other lints insist on 'return' being defined yet a code path exits; the CQC only checks if you have code after an actual 'return' statement)
- - "Variable '$<variable>' is probably undefined" (Reason: does not do smart branch checks, many false positives)
+ - "Variable '$<variable>' is probably undefined" (Reason: Does not do smart branch checks, many false positives)
- - Unused checks (Reason: there are many reasons to not use variables, so many false positives)
+ - Unused checks (Reason: There are many reasons to not use variables, so many false positives)
  - Import checks of various kinds (Reason: Unreliable)
- - Regexp scanning (Reason: pedantic and inaccurate)
+ - Regexp scanning (Reason: Pedantic and inaccurate)
- - "Missing @return tag" (Reason: we don't explicitly document void returns)
+ - "Missing @return tag" (Reason: We don't explicitly document void returns)
- - "Unhandled exception" / "Redundant catch clause" / "Missing @throws tag" (Reason: we don't force exceptions to be handled in the caller function)
+ - "Unhandled exception" / "Redundant catch clause" / "Missing @throws tag" (Reason: We don't force exceptions to be handled in the caller function)
- - Checking overridden methods match parent (Reason: we don't track method signatures so well)
- - Checking method calls have the correct parameters (Reason: we cannot trace classes as well as PhpStorm, only sometimes can we do it)
- - Duplicate code detection (Reason: the portions of code detected as duplicated are often too small to handle differently)
+ - Duplicate code detection (Reason: The portions of code detected as duplicated are often too small to handle differently)
- - (Many, lots of false positives in here that we will not mention) (Excellent tool to use if you are happy to wade through false positives)
+ > (Many, lots of false positives in here that we will not mention) (Excellent tool to use if you are happy to wade through false positives)

 PHPStan:
+ - Generics (Reason: We do not use them in Composr)
+ - Namespaces (Reason: We do not use them in Composr)
+ - Property type and scope validation (Reason: We do not use many properties, and it would be very time consuming to implement)
+ - Always false instanceof (Reason: Very specific and unlikely)
+ - Identifying unused return values (Reason: We'd have to flag which function return values are relevant, which would be a lot of overhead; instead we have a manual check for functions where there's a non-boolean/non-mixed return value that is not used)

 PHP CodeSniffer:
- - The CQC can chain a connection to the popular PHP CodeSniffer package, for additional checks.
+ > The CQC can chain a connection to the popular PHP CodeSniffer package, for additional checks.
 These checks capture more detailed coding standards errors, like putting spaces or line-breaks in the wrong place

 ESLint:
- - As with PHP CodeSniffer, the CQC can chain to ESLint
+ > As with PHP CodeSniffer, the CQC can chain to ESLint
- - (We are aware JSHint exists, but we don't use it)
+ > (We are aware JSHint exists, but we don't use it)

 Zend Studio's Code Analyzer (Problems):
- - "Assignment in condition" (Reason: the CQC doesn't have a problem with assignments as conditions, but it does something similar - separates the concept of expressions and commands; a command must be bracketed to become an expression)
+ - "Assignment in condition" (Reason: The CQC doesn't have a problem with assignments as conditions, but it does something similar - separates the concept of expressions and commands; a command must be bracketed to become an expression)
- - Linting of PHP functions in extensions (Reason: we don't try and define what extension functions exist, it would be too much)
+ - Linting of PHP functions in extensions (Reason: We don't try and define what extension functions exist, it would be too much)
-(Buggy, but has some limited use)
+ > (Buggy, but has some limited use)

 CodeLobster IDE's Code Validator:
- - IF and ELSEIF have same conditions (theoretically the prior IF might have changed the state) (CodeLobster's Code Validator is very limited, not worth using)
+ - IF and ELSEIF have same conditions (theoretically the prior IF might have changed the state)
+ > (CodeLobster's Code Validator is very limited, not worth using)

 NetBeans Inspect (Source -> Inspect):
-(Basic parsing only, unless 3rd party tools are configured)
+ > (Basic parsing only, unless 3rd party tools are configured)

 Other tools, that are worth just mentioning for completeness:
  - [tt]php -l[/tt]